awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 > **Important**
 >
-> It is your responsibility to make sure no write/delete actions to data lake objects are performed by other systems while a Job is running.
-This is necessary to ensure no race conditions are encountered while processing specific objects.
-While the Solution has some safeguards in place to check objects' integrity between read and write operations, in case of conflicts it's your responsibility to perform the actions needed to remediate and avoid data losses.
+> Ensure no external processes perform write/delete actions against exist objects whilst a job is running.
+For more information, consult the [Limits] guide

 ### Deletion Job Statuses